Chicago Car Accident & Auto Accident Lawyers

 - Rental expenses

 - Payment for fair market value of car if it is a total loss

 Of course, every case is unique, and we cannot promise you a specific result of monetary settlement.
 You should arrange a free consultation to discuss your case and what compensation you can pursue.

 If you or a loved one has been injured by the negligence of another, you may be due compensation.
-Please contact Sklare Law Group to schedule a free consultation with an experienced Chicago auto accident lawyer.
+Please contact the experienced Chicago car accident attorneys at Sklare Law Group to schedule a free consultation.
 We are committed to helping you receive the justice that you rightfully deserve.
-Call us at (312) 471-7777 to schedule your no-cost consultation today.
+Call us at (312) 759-1616 to schedule your no-cost consultation today.